WCHN/CTseg/README.md

 * **SPM12:** Download from https://www.fil.ion.ucl.ac.uk/spm/software/spm12/.
 * **diffeo-segment:** Download (or clone) from https://github.com/WTCN-computational-anatomy-group/diffeo-segment.
 * **auxiliary-functions:** Download (or clone) from https://github.com/WTCN-computational-anatomy-group/auxiliary-functions.
+* **Git LFS:** Git Large File Storage (LFS) is used to version control the model file.
+It is quick and easy to install, intructions can be found at https://git-lfs.github.com/.

 ## Example